 Noteshelf can change the cover on many notebooks at once.
 You can also rename your notebooks with the same title and the app will create versions of that title.

-- Decide to show dates on your notes on the shelf.
+- Show the date on your notes on the shelf

 - Quick Access Gesture